david-hayes44/ai-dev-education/README.md

    cp .env.example .env.local
    ```

-4. Update the environment variables in `.env.local` with your Firebase and OpenRouter credentials.
+4. Update the environment variables in `.env.local` with your Supabase and OpenRouter credentials.

 5. Start the development server:
    ```bash